-To check the status of your GA application, please email your inquiry to: firstname.lastname@example.org.
+To check the status of your GA application, please email your request (including name and UIN) to: firstname.lastname@example.org.

 Are you planning to apply for fall?

 The annual application deadline for first round consideration is March 15.
-Students who wish to be considered for an assistantship starting on August 16 must have a complete application file on record with the Graduate Assistantship Office by March 15 in order to be included in the first round of file reviews.
+Students who wish to be considered for an assistantship starting on August 16 must have a complete application file on record with the Graduate Assistantship Office by 5:00 pm (central standard time) on March 15 in order to be included in the first round of file reviews.

-If the annual priority deadline is missed, students may submit a complete application file by June 1 to be included in the second round.
+If the annual priority deadline is missed, students may submit a complete application file by 5:00 pm (central standard time) on June 1 to be included in the second round.

-If a third round is required to fill vacant assistantships, the final date by which a complete application must be submitted is July 1.
+If a third round is required to fill vacant assistantships, the final date by which a complete application must be submitted is 5:00 pm (central standard time) on July 1.

 Are you applying for spring?

-The deadline to submit a complete application to be considered if any assistantship positions are available for the spring semester is November 1.
+The deadline to submit a complete application to be considered if any assistantship positions are available for the spring semester is 5:00 pm (central standard time) on November 1.

 1. An online application

-5. Official undergraduate transcripts**, and if applicable, official graduate transcripts (Applicants should not submit transcripts directly to the GA Office.
-Transcripts should only be submitted to the UIS Office of Admissions.
-Copies of transcripts will be forwarded to the GA Office once admission to the selected graduate degree program is finalized, and in the case of international students, once an I-20 is secured.
+5. Official undergraduate and graduate (if applicable) transcripts**: Applicants should not submit transcripts directly to the Graduate Assistantship Office; transcripts should only be submitted to the UIS Office of Admissions.
 For more information, contact the UIS Office of Admissions.)

-6. Documentation from the UIS Office of Admissions (i.e., copy of Notice of Graduate Admission form) verifying that you have been either conditionally or fully admitted to a graduate degree program (NOTE: Applicants do not submit this documentation.
-It will be fowarded to the GA Office by the UIS Office of Admissions once your admission decision is finalized.)
+6. Documentation from the UIS Office of Admissions: Verification that you have been either conditionally or fully admitted to a graduate degree program (Note: Applicants do not submit this documentation.)

 *If any document submitted as part of the application requirements to the GA Program is determined to have been plagiarized/copied from another source, the applicant’s file will be immediately and permanently removed from the applicant pool.

-**Please note that if your undergraduate degree is in progress at the time you apply for graduate admission and/or for a graduate assistantship, thereby resulting in you being conditionally admitted to your graduate program, final transcripts with official undergraduate degree certifications MUST be provided to the UIS Office of Admissions BEFORE a contract can be initiated for you to begin working in your assistantship position.
-This is applicable for both domestic and international students.
+**Please note that if your undergraduate degree is in progress at the time you apply for graduate admission and/or for a graduate assistantship, thereby resulting in you being conditionally admitted to your graduate program, final transcripts with official undergraduate degree certifications must be provided to the UIS Office of Admissions before a contract can be initiated for you to begin working in your assistantship position.

-(NOTE: An F-1 visa and a social security number must be on file BEFORE you may begin working as a graduate assistant.
+International students please note: An F-1 visa and a social security number must be on file before you may begin working as a graduate assistant.
 Please refer the “Eligibility Criteria” option for more information.
-Additionally, an attested and sealed copy of your undergraduate degree certification must be on file with the UIS Office of Admissions BEFORE you may begin working.
+Additionally, an attested and sealed copy of your undergraduate degree certification must be on file with the UIS Office of Admissions before you may begin working.
 The UIS Office of Admissions may provide you with an extended time frame to provide your convocation certificate; however, if it is not on file, you may place your eligibility at risk because hiring departments will not wait for this document to arrive before finalizing hiring decisions.